CocaKhosla/TOFI-Score/README.md

 Therefore, ideally the buyer would want a positive TOFI Score since it protects them from the offchance of their bond rating changing.

 ## Assumptions
-- It is assumed that the rate of interest of each of the ratings stays the same i.e, it does not change after progressing years.
-So, a BBB rated bond now and BBB rated bond n years later will have the same rate of interest
+- Transition of a bond rated x into a different rating y results in the interest rate of the bond changing to the interest rate of y for the whole period So, a BBB rated bond now and BBB rated bond n years later will have the same rate of interest
 - The rates of interest are the average rates of interest of these specific ratings as taken from Google
+- When a bond defaults, you bondholder gets 0 return, i.e, not even the principal amount is paid
 - The Markov Chain is taken from the S&P Annual Report.
+- Face value of each bond is $1000
 - The rate of interest for the bonds will be calculated for the entire period (this is due to the inherent nature of Markov Chains)
 - Bond ratings change interest rates
-- The unrated bond interests are those of Ferrari and their probabilities are guessed.
+- The unrated bond interests are those of Adidas and their probabilities are guessed.
 This row and column could be removed if wished upon.

 ## Other features
 - Calculate the **expected time for a bond rating to default**